Comment on "Ambiguities in the Up-Quark Mass"

-In a recent paper, Creutz \cite{cr} argued that instanton effects in quantum chromodynamics lead to an additive ambiguity in the definition of the light quark masses, and that this ``calls into question the acceptability of attempts to solve the strong $CP$ problem via a vanishing mass for the lightest quark.''
-However, the $CP$ violating phase $\theta$ was not treated explicitly in \cite{cr}; we do this here, following earlier work \cite{gm,choi,bns}.
+In a recent Letter, Creutz \cite{cr} argued that instanton effects in quantum chromodynamics lead to an additive ambiguity in the definition of the light quark masses, and that this ``calls into question the acceptability of attempts to solve the strong $CP$ problem via a vanishing mass for the [up] quark.''
+Here we show that, contrary to this claim, the instanton effects discussed in \cite{cr} actually enhance (rather than interfere with) the viability of the $m_u=0$ solution of the strong $CP$ problem.

-We set the coefficient of the topological term $F\tilde F$ in the lagrangian to be zero; we then identify $\theta$ as the phase of the determinant of the light-quark mass matrix $m$.
+To better understand the role of these instanton effects, we must treat the $CP$ violating phase $\theta$ explicitly; this was not done in \cite{cr}.
+We begin by setting the coefficient of the topological term $F\tilde F$ in the lagrangian to zero; we then identify $\theta$ as the phase of the determinant of the light-quark mass matrix $m$.
 Instanton effects on the renormalization of $m$ can be accounted for explicitly via an extra term \cite{gm,choi,bns} in the renormalization-group equation for $m$,

 where $a$ is the short-distance cutoff, $n_f$ is the number of light flavors, and $c(g)=c_0(8\pi^2\!/g^2)^6 e^{-8\pi^2\!/g^2}[1+O(g^2)]$; $c_0=0.048$ for $n_f=3$.
 Although the coefficient $c(g)$ in Eq.~(\ref{dmda}) is found via an instanton calculation, the $m$ dependence of this term is fixed by the transformation properties of $m$ under the chiral flavor group $SU(n_f)\times SU(n_f)$.